Derived A-infinity algebras in an operadic context: The operad dAs

 \end{nota}

-We now compute the full structure of $\dAs^{\ac}$.
-From Proposition~\ref{prop:distributivedual} we already know the structure of its underlying bigraded $\kfield$-module, and we can use (\ref{F:deltacoop}) to write down the cocomposition of its basis elements.
+We now compute the full structure of $(\dAs)^{\ac}$.
+From Proposition~\ref{prop:distributivedual} we already know the structure of its underlying bigraded $\kfield$-modules, and we can use (\ref{F:deltacoop}) to write down the cocomposition of its basis elements.

-We remark that we have chosen to work directly with the cooperad $\dAs^{\ac}$, rather than with $\dAs^{!}$.
+We remark that we have chosen to work directly with the cooperad $(d\As)^{\ac}$, rather than with the operad $(\dAs)^{!}$.
 This is to avoid taking linear duals, which can be badly behaved over a general ground ring.